-To get visitors and keep them interested to take a desired action, watch for these astonishing stats and trouble spots when maintaining your website.
+To get visitors and keep them interested in taking the desired action, watch for these astonishing stats and trouble spots when maintaining your website.

 Data Collection Procedure

-To gather stats and understand what US legal websites lack, a systematic capture and analysis was carried out for a wide range of data.
-Our researchers selected 100 individual lawyer and law firm’s websites randomly and verified the presence of certain parameters on one-on-one basis.
+To gather stats and understand what US legal websites lack, systematic capture and analysis were carried out for a wide range of data.
+Our researchers selected 100 individual lawyer and law firms’ websites randomly and verified the presence of specific parameters on a one-on-one basis.

 Table of Contents

-A well optimized web design is important because it influences the mindset of your future clients.
-People visiting your website should not be confused with a cluttered design that leads nowhere.
-Clean design helps retain visitors on your page and helps them learn about your services.
+Well-Optimized web design is vital because it influences the mindset of your future clients.
+Visitors to your website should not be confused with a cluttered design that leads nowhere.
+The clean design helps retain visitors on your page and enables them to learn about your services.

-Though the realm of design is much wide, we’ve focused on those features that are supposed to be vital drivers of modern website design i.e. responsiveness, layout, navigation, consistency, and call to action.
+The realm of design is much more comprehensive.
+We’ve focused on the features that are supposed to be vital drivers of modern website design — responsiveness, layout, navigation, consistency, and call to action.

 - 16% websites are non-responsive

 A responsive website ensures your law website is accessible and useable by all types of device users whether they use a mobile phone, tablet, or desktop computer.
 Most of your prospects are likely to leave your website just because it is not able to engage users across all devices.

 - 15% Asymmetrical layout